CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/MWLayer/BB_EV_Charging_Event_Data_Aggregation.md

 ## Description
 <!-- General Description of the BB -->
-Addressing standards for EV charging experiences
+Addressing standards for EV charging experiences by levaraging shared big data.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->